paulgovan/QRAGadget/README.md

 ## Map

-To view your interactive map, click the *Map* icon.
-If at any time you want to reset the extents of your map, simply click the *Reset* button.
+To view the interactive map, click the *Map* icon.
+Click the *Reset* button at any time in order to reset the extents of the map.

 ![Map Page](https://github.com/paulgovan/QRAGadget/blob/master/images/map2.PNG?raw=true)

 ## Preferences

-The *Preferences* tab has a number of options for customizing your map:
+The *Preferences* tab has a number of options for customizing the map:

 * The title of the map
 * The color palette (see [colorbrewer2.org](colorbrewer2.org))